 Sending unsolicited messages

 No one likes SPAM.
 You should only send SMS messages to recipients who have opted in to your service and are expecting communication from you.
-Twilio actively monitors for this kind of activity and we may block the phone number or suspend your account if we receive complaints from your subscribers.
+Twilio actively monitors for this kind of activity and we may block the phone number or suspend your project if we receive complaints from your subscribers.

 Sending mass marketing or bulk messaging using Twilio long code phone numbers